samfajobi/samfajobi/README.md

 ### Hi there 👋
+My name is Samuel

+🔭I'm a dedicated Software Developer adept at building responsive web app from front to back 🌱I'm currently learning
+👯I'm looking to collaborate with other passionate developers

 <!--
 **samfajobi/samfajobi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.